ionathanch/MutualInduction/README.md

 * The targets each belong to a *different* inductive type; and
 * ~~The targets belong to *all* of the mutual inductive types.~~

-These conditions ensure that we have the right motives needed to apply the recursors to each goal.
+These conditions ensure that we have the correct motives needed to apply the recursors to each goal.
 If a motive is missing due to a missing target for one of the inductive types, then ~~we add that motive as an additional goal~~